Un1xG0d/SHyPi/README.md

 ### Wiring your Raspberry Pi

-Follow the tutorials from: https://myhydropi.com to attach the sensors and configure the hardware of your SHyPi.
+Follow the tutorials at https://myhydropi.com to attach the sensors and configure the hardware of your SHyPi.

 [Connecting pH sensor](https://myhydropi.com/connecting-a-ph-sensor-to-a-raspberry-pi)